 It is also a great way to achieve total body fitness.
 Because hiking exercises groups of muscles used ascending slopes, as well as a very different set of muscles used to descend.
 Not only the leg muscles are exercised, but also the muscles of the upper body when carrying a daypack or backpack.
 And the muscles of the base of the trunk are used while maintaining balance.

 Distance and difficulty will depend on you and your current level of fitness.
 Hiking is an exercise suitable for all ages.
 In addition, there are literally hundreds of trails to explore in all parts of the world.
-There are wonderful locations and adventures awaiting you with various degrees difficulty.
+There are wonderful locations and adventures awaiting you with various degrees of difficulty.

 Hiking is especially beneficial for older adults.
 It effectively increases heart rate, burns calories, and strengthens muscles.
 Thus it promotes cardiovascular health and provides positive changes to body composition.

-So, grab your water bottle, your hiking shoes, and a hat and let’s get fit together!
+So, grab your water bottle, your hiking shoes, and a hat, and let’s get fit together!